Income for adjustment

 - cash withdrawals from a flexible working time account

-- intellectual property remunerations such as copyright fees and royalties
+- intellectual property remunerations such as royalties and operation fees

 - income from running a business or self-employment